ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 - Watch out for people getting interrupted in meetings.
 When you see it, say "hang on, I want to hear the rest of what they have to say."
 - Don't pressure people into providing immediate feedback.
 Instead of asking on the spot, give time for reflective feedback.
 "I'll type up what we've discussed and send it to everyone, let me know what isn't clear."
 - Allow space for your team to revisit discussions if someone feels their voice wasn't heard.
+- We can practice empathy, we can set a Google Calendar reminder to reflect on recent meetings, we can focus on the feelings of our peers.

 Psychological safety can be a differentiator at your workplace.
 It's hard to retain good developers, and it's harder to find them in the first place.
 Working in a safe environment, where everyone feels like they can ask questions and where everyone is able to do their best work, well that sounds awesome, doesn't it?
 Implement these suggestions so that your workplace stands out to prospective developers.